Breeding Location:

 Similar Species

-Snow Bunting: McKay's Bunting has a white back.
+Snow Bunting: McKay's Bunting has a white back and a mostly white tail.